manuelAlvarezMarban/MonitorWindowsEventsApp/README.md

 - WFQ is the sending interval, so it´s the time that Queue will wait before send one event info message if it has someone.
 With AUTOADJUST_WFQOUT = True (recommend!) this time will be dinamically changing depending on the number of data gathered, for instance, sending fast if many messages events are waiting.
 - MAXCONTRIES is the number of consecutive failed connection tries to any Windows host before consider it has died.
 - AUTOADJUST_WFQTHRESHOLDFORSTART is the main auto adjust parameter for the queue.
-The lower, the greater will be the CPU consumption, cause the queue output will be faster. -Even so, depending on the queue size-.
+(Is an int related to the number of messages in queue) The lower, the greater will be the CPU consumption, cause the queue output will be faster. -Even so, depending on the queue size-.

 #### App Screenshot: